indiana-university/rivet-docs/content/components/information/integrating.md

 In the example above we've done a few things.

 1. We added the Rivet alert markup to our component's `return()` function.
-2. Then we converted our HTML to [JSX syntax](https://reactjs.org/docs/introducing-jsx.html).
+2. Then we converted our HTML to [JSX syntax](https://reactjs.org/docs/introducing-jsx.html), the syntax used in React.
 For example we converted any instance of `class` to `className`.
-3. Lastly, we passed in our `title`, `type`, `id`, props along with React's special `children` prop.
+3. Lastly, we passed in our `title`, `type`, `id`, `props` along with React's special `children` `prop`.

 ### Dismissing the alert
-At this point we have a functional React component, but no way to use the dismiss button.
-Now we're going to start thinking about managing our alert component's state.
-To do that we'll need to add a few lines to our component.
+At this point we have a functional React component, but we don’t have a way to use the dismiss button.
+Now we need to start managing our alert component’s state.
+To do that, we need to add a few lines of code to our component.

-First we'll add a `state` object to our `constructor()` function with a property called `isDismissed` and set it's initial value to `false`.
+First we'll add a `state` object to our `constructor()` function with a property called `isDismissed`.
+We’ll also set its initial value to `false`.

 {{< code lang="javascript" >}}constructor(props) {
     super(props)